-Associated Professor of History of French Civilization, Department of French Language and Literature, National and Kapodistrian University of Athens.
+Associate Professor of French Cultural History, Department of French Language and Literature, National and Kapodistrian University of Athens.
 Paris-Sorbonne University, DEA, PhD 2003.

 Areas of Research : Travel writing and iconography, Orientalism, Antiquarianism, History of French Art, Iconography and French Cultural History.

 Irini Apostolou has mostly worked on eighteenth and nineteenth century France.
 Her research examines the relationship between West and East and focuses on the French Travelers perception of the East.
 More recently she is interested in Orientalist photography.